stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 4. Use the following command to run smoke tests for our installation:

-  - cd CAV2022-AeC && make test
+  - make test

-  This command tests if all neccessary executables exist and are set to right permissions.
-  Also, it tests underlying SMT solvers (i.e., Z3, Yices2, and dReal) using several smt2 test cases for integrity.
-Then, it tests STLmc using test STLmc models in 'tests' subdirectory.
+  This command requires sudo permission.

 5. If the tests succeed, you will see the following messages: